 Looking at these numbers, it’s pretty obvious that fighting to prevent these types of employees from churning is actually counter to the goal of building a strong, productive, and future-proof workforce.

-How Crosschq Can Help Identify Employees Who Need to Churn
+How Crosschq Can Help Identify Employees That Churn

 Figuring out who your best employees are is important because you want to know who to nurture, who to give a raise or promotion to, and who to go to when you need help.
 However, you also want to know who your worst employees are, so you can either help them improve, or let them go and fill their spot with someone who will meet and exceed your requirements.